SOUND FOUNTAIN

 Did Ortofon connect a long vertical coil to the cantilever to move in between the poles of a magnet, and did Shure connect a tiny magnet to the end of the cantilever to move in between coils, Decca's men choose as generator a piece of iron to move between magnetic poles close to or within a fixed coil.
 They choose for this concept right from the start when they designed their first ffss cartridge.

 They gave the iron piece an angled shape.
 Slight flexing was possible in both the horizontal and the vertical plane.
-By clamping the rear end in a block, it stayed firmly in place to guarantee a correct azimuth at all instances (if it had been precisely adjusted in the arm in the first place).
+By clamping the rear end in a block, it stayed firmly in place to guarantee a correct azimuth at all instances (if the cartridge had been precisely adjusted in the arm in the first place).

 In that way they avoided the small piece of rubber that in MM and MC cartridges constitutes the pivot and at the same time functions as a damper to control the movements and resonances of the cantilever and its tip and of the coils wound on the tiny core.
 It is this rubber that greatly influences the signal and is responsible for a certain weakness in the lower mid region.
 If this small piece of rubber can be left out, than the signal can be as pure as it possibly can be.